Anishshetty124/skill-swap/Readme.md

 ### 💻 Tech Stack

-A curated list of the technologies and services that power SkillSwap.
+A curated list of the technologies and services that power skill4skill.

 **Frontend:**